-Lesbian, gay, bisexual, transgender, or questioning (LGBTQ) youth and those perceived as LGBTQ are at an increased risk of being bullied.
-Results from the 2017 Youth Risk Behavior Survey show that, nationwide, more U.S. high school students who self-identify as lesbian, gay, or bisexual (LGB) report having been bullied on school property (33%) and cyberbullied (27.1%) in the past year, than their heterosexual peers (17.1% and 13.3%, respectively).
-The study also showed that more LGB students (10%) than heterosexual students (6.1%) reported not going to school because of safety concerns.
-Among students who identified as “not sure” of their sexual orientation, they also reported being bullied on school property (24.3%), being cyberbullied (22%), and not going to school because of safety concerns (10.7%).
+Lesbian, gay, bisexual, transgender, queer, intersex, nonbinary or otherwise gender non-conforming (LGBTQI+) youth and those perceived as LGBTQI+ are at an increased risk of being bullied.
+Results from the 2021 Youth Risk Behavior Survey (YRBS) show that, nationwide, more U.S. high school students who self-identify as lesbian, gay, or bisexual (LGB) report having been bullied on school property (23%) and cyberbullied (27%) in the past year than their straight peers (7% and 13%, respectively).
+The study also showed that more LGB students (14%) than straight students (7%) reported not going to school because of safety concerns.
+Students who had any sexual contacts with those of the same sex also reported being bullied on school property (32%), being cyberbullied (37%), and not going to school because of safety concerns (18%).

-Bullying puts youth at increased risk for depression, suicidal ideation, misuse of drugs and alcohol, risky sexual behavior, and can affect academics as well.
-For LGBTQ youth, that risk is even higher.
+Bullying puts all youth at increased risk for depression, suicidal ideation, misuse of drugs and alcohol, experiencing sexual violence, engaging in unsafe sex practices, and can affect academics as well.
+For LGBTQI+ youth, that risk is even higher.

-There are important and unique considerations for strategies to prevent and address bullying of LGBTQ youth.
-While some of the strategies are specifically for LGBTQ youth, most of them, if adopted by schools and communities, make the environments safer for all students.
+There are important and unique considerations for strategies to prevent and address bullying of LGBTQI+ youth.
+While some strategies are specifically for LGBTQI+ youth, most, if adopted by schools and communities, make environments safer for all students.

-It is important to build a safe environment for all youth, whether or not they are LGBTQ.
-All youth can thrive when they feel supported.
-Parents, schools, and communities can all play a role in helping LGBTQ youth feel physically and emotionally safe:
+It is important to build a safe environment for all LGBTQI+ youth.
+Parents, schools, and communities can all play a role in preventing bullying and helping LGBTQI+ youth feel physically and emotionally safe.

 - Conduct social-emotional learning activities in school to foster peer-relationships and help students develop empathy.